-Equity: refers to the ongoing intentional and systemic approach to remove historic and current barriers for equity-seeking groups.
+Equity: refers to the ongoing intentional and systemic approach to remove historic and current barriers for Indigenous Peoples and equity-deserving groups.
 Humber applies specific programs, policies and practices to support fair and just outcomes.

 Note: At Humber,

-diverse Gender Identities and Persons who identify as LGBTQ+.
+diverse Gender Identities and Persons who identify as 2SLGBTQ+.

 Diversity: refers to the different

 social, cultural and political identities of individuals and their worldviews,

 knowledges, practices, and experiences.
 Humber values and respects the contributions

 of its diverse students and employees leading to an enriched learning, working